anushree-tech/udacity-data-engineering/README.md

 * Scaled up the current ETL pipeline by moving the data warehouse to a data lake.
 Skills include:
 * Create an EMR Hadoop Cluster
 * Further develop the ETL Pipeline copying datasets from S3 buckets, data processing using Spark and writing to S3 buckets using efficient partitioning and parquet formatting.
-* Fast-tracking the data lake buildout using (serverless) AWS Lambda and cataloging tables with AWS Glue Crawler.
-* Technologies used: Spark, S3, EMR, Athena, Amazon Glue, Parquet.
+* Technologies used: Spark, S3, EMR,Parquet.

 ### Project 5: Datapipeline - with - airflow
 Automate the ETL pipeline and creation of data warehouse using Apache Airflow.
 Skills include: